Greg Stewart, Coordinator

 Integrated 3D students complete a beginning and intermediate course in each 3D medium.
 This develops a strong, broad skill base, 3D visualization and thinking skills, habits of investigation with a 3D perspective and knowledge of contemporary practices in 3D media.

 Students also complete a six- to 12-credit concentration in their chosen medium and two capstone courses to further develop and refine specialized technical, analytical and creative skills as well as help students to prepare for professional practice.

-Upon completion of the degree, integrated 3D students will be well prepared to pursue professional production and exhibition of their own art or more in-depth study at the graduate level.
+Upon completion of the program, integrated 3D students will be well prepared to pursue professional production and exhibition of their own art or more in-depth study at the graduate level.

-Students graduating with a B.F.A. in studio art with an integrated 3D concentration will:
+Students graduating with a major in art with an integrated 3D concentration will:

 - Display technical command of at least one medium and display fluency in a range of media

 - Effectively analyze and apply two- and three-dimensional design principles and devices